Check out the Off the Shelf newsletter to see all our programs & services!

 Stronger Together: A Collaborative Puzzle Mural

 Each of you is a “piece” of what makes the library so special!
 Help us create a puzzle mural by decorating your own puzzle piece during this year’s Summer Reading Program.
-Individual pieces will become part of a larger mural that will be unveiled during our End of Summer Bash.
+Individual pieces will become part of a larger mural that will be unveiled during our End of Summer Bash (see below).
 Designs can be about anything related to the library – your favorite book or favorite book character, or something that makes you think of the Pasadena community.
+Puzzles must be submitted to a Pasadena Public Library branch no later than July 26th to be part of the mural.

 Questions?
 Contact Marie Plug at mplug@CityofPasadena.net.